Psoriasis

 Patients should be educated about the natural chronic course of the disease and advised on frequent use of emollients.
 Treatment should be individualized taking into consideration its availability as well as the severity and extent of the disease, patient age, medical comorbidities, and possible contraindications to certain systemic or biologic therapies.
 Patients with severe psoriasis have poor quality of life and increased morbidity.
 However, with recent advances in treatment options and availability of biologic therapies, the prognosis of psoriasis has markedly improved.
 Phototherapy and systemic and biologic therapy should be provided by a dermatologist, rheumatologist, or internist experienced in the management of psoriasis.

 The treatment of psoriasis depends mostly on the severity and extent of the disease.
 Assessment of the severity of psoriasis is crucial.
 In the clinic, BSA is the most widely used tool for the measurement of skin involvement and can be easily estimated.
 The National Psoriasis Foundation defines mild psoriasis as <3% BSA; moderate psoriasis as 3% to 10% BSA; and severe psoriasis as >10% BSA.
 Many other scoring systems are available to assess disease severity or its effect on patients’ quality of life.
-The most widely used scores are the Physician Global Assessment (PGA), the Psoriasis Area and Severity Index (PASI), and the Dermatology Life Quality Index (DLQI) (www.bad.org.uk).
+The most widely used scores are the Physician Global Assessment (PGA), the Psoriasis Area and Severity Index (PASI; mdcalc.com), and the Dermatology Life Quality Index (DLQI) (bad.org.uk).
 PGA and PASI scores are assigned by physicians, while the DLQI is reported by patients.

 Mild disease is typically treated with topical therapy.
 Topical treatments can be prescribed by primary care providers.
 Indications for ultraviolet and systemic or biologic therapy, usually delivered by a clinician specializing in this condition, include failure to respond to topical therapy, facial, genital, or palmoplantar involvement, and moderate to severe disease, especially if >10% BSA and PASI of ≥10 are reported.
-It is important to remember that psoriasis can be severe irrespective of BSA involvement when it affects selected areas such as the hands or genitals, when it causes exceptional pruritus, or when it has a serious emotional impact for the patient.
+It is important to remember that psoriasis can be severe irrespective of BSA involvement when it affects certain areas such as the hands or genitals, when it causes exceptional pruritus, or when it has a serious emotional impact for the patient.

 Rebound psoriasis and worsening of psoriasis after withdrawal of systemic glucocorticoids is a well-established phenomenon.
 Therefore, these drugs should be avoided.